jdpieck/oasis-align/0.1.0/README.md

 The initial direction that the dividing fraction is moved.
 Changing this value will change the initial direction.

 > [!note]
 > The program is hardcoded to change directions if a solution is not found in the selected direction.
-This parameter mainly serves to let you choose between multiple solutions which is common between an image and a block of text.
+This parameter mainly serves to let you easily choose between [multiple solutions](#oasis-align-2).

 ### `debug`
 A toggle to let you look inside the function and see what is happening.
 This is useful if you would like to understand why certain content may be incompatible and which of the parameters above could be changed to resolve the issue.